This website uses cookies

 Final Thoughts

-Memcached is considered as one of the ways to speed up a WordPress site iff configured properly as it reduces the database load and keeps the server less busy resulting in better performance and page load time.
+Memcached is considered one of the best ways to speed up a WordPress site if configured properly, as it reduces the database load and keeps the server less busy, resulting in better performance and page load time.

 Share your opinion in the comment section.
 COMMENT NOW